 Our first trip to Iceland was over 20 years ago.
 Four visits later, we’re still discovering exactly what this country has to offer.

-You can find all our favorite places to visit in Iceland on the map below.
-They are color-coded for each of the different regions of Iceland.
+You can find all our favourite places to visit in Iceland on the map below.
+They are colour-coded by the different regions of Iceland.
 Our guide on the best places to stay in Iceland uses the same structure to help you plan.

 USING OUR MAPS.
 Click on the top right corner to open in the Google Maps app.
 Click on the star to save to your Google account.

-The Golden Circle is a driving loop that visits three of the most popular places to visit in Iceland.
+The Golden Circle is a driving loop that visits three of Iceland’s most popular sights.
 It is easily accessible from Reykjavík.
 The main stops on the Golden Circle are Þingvellir National Park, Gullfoss Waterfall, and Geysir.

-Golden Falls – is a dramatic Iceland Waterfall, wedged into a crevice of the Hvítá canyon.
-It falls down a curved staircase in two stages creating a magnificent plume of spray.
+- Gullfoss – Known as Golden Falls in Icelandic, Gullfoss is a dramatic Waterfall, wedged into a crevice of the Hvítá canyon.

 2. BLUE LAGOON